UWrc/UWrc.github.io/blog/2021-02-25-klone-soft-launch.md

 ### February 25, 2021

-The UW research computing team celebrates the soft launch of project KLONE, the 3rd generation HYAK supercomputer.
+The UW research computing team celebrates the soft launch of project `klone`, the 3rd generation Hyak supercomputer.
 Welcome to those researchers invited to participate in the early access program 🥳 🎉

 :::caution
 There will be weekly maintenance days on Tuesday during the soft launch period after which we will move back to our regular cadence of monthly maintenance windows.
 :::

-The user documentation [[link](/docs/)] has been updated to reflect the changes and new features of KLONE but this will be an ongoing process.
+The user documentation [[link](/docs/)] has been updated to reflect the changes and new features of `klone` but this will be an ongoing process.

 #### Compute
 - Soft launch with 1,920 compute cores over 48 nodes: